Meet the team

 Diane is a Professor of Marketing in the School of Economics, Finance and Marketing at RMIT University.
 Diane’s expertise is in ethnographic and qualitative research in the areas of consumer behaviour, new market development and sustainability.
 Her award-winning scholarship is published in numerous journals in marketing and communication.

 Mike is a Professor in Marketing in the School of Economics, Finance and Marketing at RMIT University.
-His research encompasses social marketing areas of food literacy, consumer food choice, obesity and behaviour change, and healthy middle-aging.
+His research encompasses social marketing areas of food literacy, consumer food choice, obesity and behaviour change, and healthy middle-ageing.

 Mr Glen Wall

 Vice President, U3A Network Victoria

 Glen Wall (U3A Network Vic Inc) developed the program ‘Building Community Engagement”.
 It focused on the improvement in digital literacy of seniors to better connect to the broader community to improve their wellbeing.